 Colorado has one of the only working diamond mines in the United States near the Colorado-Wyoming border.

 Colorado has almost as many dead towns (about 500) as live ones (650).
 Mining booms and busts left the mountains littered with more than 300 ghost towns that fascinate locals and tourists.
-The eastern plains and western canyon lands are also haunted by more than 200 ghost towns.
+More than 200 ghost towns also haunt the eastern plains and western canyonlands.

 In 1863, one of Nevadaville’s mines, the Pat Casey (later the Ophir), was sold to Wall Street speculators.
 Stock shares of Nevadaville’s mines were thus the first of any Colorado corporation to be quoted on the Big Board.

 Millions of cattle came north along the Goodnight-Loving Trail, a 19th-century route from Texas through Colorado to Cheyenne.

 The Buckhorn Saloon (est. 1860s) holds Denver Liquor License #1.

 The largest building made out of ice in North America was built in Leadville in 1895.
 It covered more than 3 acres, with towers as high as 90 feet.
 Shaped like a medieval castle, it had two ballrooms and a 16,000-square-foot skating rink.
 Leadville’s Ice Palace opened January 1, 1896, but was forced to close two months later because of unseasonably warm weather.
 To read all about the Ice Palace, click here.